-It is a type of birth defect in which the crucial parts of the baby’s brain and skull do not form.
+It is a type of congenital disability where the crucial parts of the baby’s brain and skull do not form.

 Unfortunately, babies affected by anencephaly are often stillborn or die at birth.

-Even if they are born alive, babies with anencephaly always die within a few days of being born.
-There is no treatment that can change the prognosis.
+Even if they are born alive, babies with anencephaly always die within a few days of being delivered.
+No treatment can change the prognosis.

 Understanding neural tube defects

-Anencephaly is a type of neural tube defect (NTD), which are birth defects that affect the brain, spine, or spinal cord .
-These are conditions where the developing neural tube does not close properly during the baby’s development very early in the first trimester.
+Anencephaly is a type of neural tube defect (NTD), which are congenital disabilities that affect the brain, spine, or spinal cord.
+These are conditions where the developing neural tube does not close properly during the baby’s development early in the first trimester.

 Neural tube defects have a wide range of severity, from minor health problems to 100% mortality.

-In the severe range of that spectrum is anencephaly, one of the most devastating diagnoses expectant parents can receive during pregnancy.
-Unfortunately, babies with anencephaly can never gain consciousness or carry out the physical functions of life because important parts of their brain are missing.
+Anencephaly is one of the most devastating diagnoses expectant parents can receive during pregnancy in the severe range of that spectrum.
+Unfortunately, babies with anencephaly can never gain consciousness or carry out the physical functions of life because essential parts of their brains are missing.

-Because the skull is also affected by the disorder, babies with anencephaly are often physically deformed and parts of the brain may be exposed.
+Because the disorder also affects the skull, babies with anencephaly are often physically deformed, and parts of the brain may be exposed.

 Symptoms and diagnosis